ziolek666/wn_nameGenerator/README.md

-Generates random and funny animal names in polish.
+Generates random and funny (hopefully) animal names in polish.